Skip to main content

 When do you need to convert between Millipascal-seconds and Centipoise?

-A CGS dynamic-viscosity unit equal to 0.
+A CGS dynamic-viscosity unit equal to exactly 0.
 Millipascal-second and Centipoise are both dynamic viscosity units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.

 More Dynamic Viscosity Conversions